JackMcKew/jackmckew.dev/content/pages/cv-professional.md

 Slug: cv-professional
 Status: published

-Electrical Engineer with multi-faceted background encompassing software engineering, control systems development & buildings design/construction.
-Developed specialties in interactive data science & visualisation, desktop & web full stack development and technical writing.
-Proven ability to work apart of multi-disciplinary teams to design, develop, and integrate software solutions to increase efficiency & quality and reduce human-error.
+Experienced senior software and data engineer specializing in geospatial data.

+Proficient in software engineering, control systems development, and buildings design/construction.

+Skilled in interactive data science and visualization, full stack development (desktop and web), and technical writing.

+Strong track record of collaborating with multidisciplinary teams to design, develop, and integrate software solutions that enhance efficiency, quality, and safety while minimizing human error.

+Always looking to meet new people & help let computers do the hard work for you.

 [Curriculum Vitae]({attach}/files/Jack_McKew_CV.pdf)